Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

-Apart from the debt figures, we also look at the company’s cash, payments due, sources of liquidity as well as Tesla’s credit rating.
+Apart from the debt figures, we also look at the company’s cash, debt due, sources of liquidity and credit rating.

 Let’s take a look!